DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## Padding and Transport

 A PQ query that carries a ciphertext includes roughly 1.1 KB in `<client-pk>`, so it is always far larger than its response.
-The minimum query length defined for client queries over UDP exists to prevent amplification, and that concern does not apply to a query that is already this large.
-A PQ query that carries a ciphertext is therefore NOT subject to the 256-byte minimum: it is padded only to the next multiple of 64 bytes.
-A resumed query, described below, carries a small ticket instead of a ciphertext, so it MUST use the regular minimum query length, initially 256 bytes, as in classical DNSCrypt.
+The minimum query target defined for client queries over UDP exists to prevent amplification, and that concern does not apply to a query that is already this large.
+A PQ query that carries a ciphertext is therefore not subject to the 256-byte minimum target; it only needs valid ISO/IEC 7816-4 padding and should avoid unnecessary fragmentation.
+A resumed query, described below, carries a small ticket instead of a ciphertext, so it uses the regular UDP query-size target, initially 256 bytes for the complete DNSCrypt packet.

 PQ queries and responses MUST be supported over TCP {{!RFC7766}}, and TCP is a first-class transport for PQ rather than only a fallback.
 A client SHOULD use a configurable UDP payload size target, 1232 bytes by default, and SHOULD use TCP when a query would exceed it.
 A PQ query that carries a ciphertext is approximately 1220 bytes, which fits within a single unfragmented datagram on common paths but can exceed 1232 bytes once the Anonymized DNSCrypt prefix is added; in that case the client SHOULD use TCP.